 The Department of Personnel & Administration identified several strategic policy initiatives for FY 2019-20 and beyond.
 The Governor's Dashboard provides a summary of our progress on these initiatives so far.

-State agencies operate on tight budgets, and taxpayers deserve to know their contributions to the state are being used in the most efficient way possible.
-The traditional Request for Proposal (RFP) process minimizes the State's negotiating power.
-By implementing Invitations to Negotiate (ITN) with our vendor community, the State has the opportunity to increase vendor competition, drive down costs, and elevate the influence of the state's procurement professionals.
+State agencies operate on tight budgets.
+The traditional Request for Proposal (RFP) process minimizes the State’s negotiating power.
+By implementing Invitations to Negotiate (ITN) with our vendor community, the State has the opportunity to increase vendor competition, drive down costs, and elevate the influence of the State’s procurement professionals.
+DPA will increase statewide procurement of goods and services from $0 to $1B (total contract value) through ITNs by June 30, 2020.

 DPA Performance Plans